JohannesBuchner/BXA/_sources/index.rst.txt

 About Bayesian X-ray Analysis (BXA)
 ------------------------------------

-BXA connects the nested sampling algorithm MultiNest to the X-ray spectral analysis environments Xspec/Sherpa for **Bayesian Parameter Estimation** and **Model comparison**.
+BXA connects the X-ray spectral analysis environments Xspec/Sherpa to the nested sampling algorithm UltraNest for **Bayesian Parameter Estimation** and **Model comparison**.

 BXA provides the following features: